nadav-rahimi/led-colour-visualiser/README.md

 - [ ] Rewrite portaudio and ui into their own interfaces so they can be interfaced with independently
 - [ ] Add logging
 - [ ] Ability to choose device to receive input from
+- [ ] Abiity for custom colour range
+- [ ] Send the data via bluetooth to arduino

 #### Fixes
 - [ ] Simulate momentum i.e. if between the new and last frequency there is a big change in magnitude show it, if its smaller then smooth it out, this wil keep the peaks high while keeping the small changes small
 - [ ] Implement a median filter
-- [ ] Convert colours to uint32 manually
 - [x] Speed up interpolation and dampening
 - [x] Reduce the processing of data to improve memory usage and speed